pynvme/pynvme/doc/features.rst

    import nvme as d
    nvme0 = d.Controller(b'01:00.0')

 It uses Bus:Device:Function address to specify a PCIe DUT.
-We can also provide the IP address to create a controller of NVMe over TCP target.
+We can also provide the IP address to create the controller for the NVMe over TCP target.

-We can access NVMe register in BAR space by its offset:
+We can access NVMe registers dwords in BAR space by its offset:

 .. code-block:: python

-   hex(nvme0[0x1c])  # CSTS register, e.g.: '0x1'
+   csts = nvme0[0x1c]  # CSTS register, e.g.: '0x1'

 Admin Commands
 ^^^^^^^^^^^^^^

-We can send admin commands like this:
+We can send NVMe Admin Commands like this:

 .. code-block:: python

    nvme0.getfeatures(7)

-Pynvme sends the commands asynchronously, and so we need to sync and wait the commands complete by API Controller.waitdone().
+Pynvme sends the commands asynchronously, and so we need to sync and wait the commands complete by API `Controller.waitdone()``.

 .. code-block:: python

    nvme0.waitdone(1)

-Most of the time, we can send and reap one admin command in this form:
+Most of the time, we can send and reap one Admin Command in this form:

 .. code-block:: python